rossant/ipymd/README.md

   Hello world
   ```

-* The back-and-forth conversion is not perfectly stable:
+* The back-and-forth conversion is not strictly the identity:
     * Extra line breaks in Markdown are discarded
-    * Text output and text stdout are combined into a single text output (stdout lines first, output lines last)
+    * Text output and standard output are combined into a single text output (stdout lines first, output lines last)

 ## Caveats